 Reasons?
 Manyfold ...

-That said, behind all this pain there are very good reasons for all this legislation, and it's all about protecting you and what you're buying into.
+However, that said, behind all this pain there are very good reasons for all this legislation, and it's all about protecting you and what you're buying into.
 Literally.

 The Soil Association and 'Organic' Certification

 Back in the day we were assured that these agrichemicals were safe.
-If they were safe then but they’re proven not safe now, how are we supposed to believe the government when they tell us that that it’s safe to use neonicotinoids?
+If they were safe then but they’re scientifically proven not safe now, how are we supposed to believe the government when they tell us that that it’s safe to use neonicotinoids?
 There’s no safe level for a nervous-system-disrupting insectide … a hormone-disrupting herbicide.
 Not for a bee, not for a carrot, not for a human.
 And certainly not for a horse.

-For many years, organic farming and its farmers seemed to be on the back foot, sniped at as ‘mung-bean hippies’, perceived as expensive and, as the rumour mill spread, a big ‘con’ - my ancient dad's thrown this one at me!
+For many years, organic farming and its farmers seemed to be on the back foot, sniped at as being ‘mung-bean hippies’, perceived as expensive and, as the rumour mill spread, a big ‘con’ - even my ancient dad's thrown this one at me!

-Their work became part of a worldwide push towards a better stewardship of the land, with standardised practices put in place to help make this happen - these eventually became accreditation schemes.
+Their work became part of a worldwide push towards a better stewardship of the land, with standardised practices put in place to help make this happen - these eventually became Accreditation schemes.
 Since then, all 'organic' food and drink ensures:

 - no synthetic chemicals